godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

   make the :abbr:`SSAO (Screen-Space Ambient Occlusion)` effect visible in direct light.
 Values above ``0.0`` are not physically accurate, but some artists prefer this effect.
+- **AO Channel Affect** The screen-space ambient occlusion intensity on materials that have an AO texture defined.
+Values higher than ``0.0`` will make the SSAO effect visible in areas darkened by AO textures.

 .. _doc_environment_and_post_processing_ssil: